 I grew up in sunny San Diego, California where I’d spend most of my days at the beach.
 In high school I spent three summers as an intern at the Salk Institute.
 There I worked in Dr. Rueben Shaw’s Molecular and Cellular Biology lab where I assisted my mentor Jeanine Van Nostrand in genotyping CRISPR mouse models and analyzing liver, brown fat, and iWAT tissue in high fat diet and caloric restriction Raptor mice.
 I also worked in the Genome Manipulation Core where I worked with Tsung Chang Sung in generating genetically modified mouse models through DNA microinjection.
-I am currently a sophomore at the University of Colorado, Boulder majoring in Molecular, Cellular, and Developmental Biology with a minor in Dance.
+I am currently a senior at the University of Colorado, Boulder majoring in Molecular, Cellular, and Developmental Biology with a minor in Dance.
 Outside of school I am part of CU Boulder’s Buff Gold Dance Team and work as a Community Assistant for Arnett and Smith residence halls on campus.